cntprojects/Tourism-In-India/README.md

   * Please add information about relevant city, state etc.
   * Change sentences to meet grammar rules wherever neccessary.
   * This is not a final schema, there could be changes in future.
-  * Don't forget to remove the alt image info
+  * Don't forget to remove the alt image info.
+  * Tags order doesn't matter.

 ## Validate your JSON [here](https://jsonlint.com/)

 ### Standard Keys: